 Document Type : Original Paper

-Southern Zone, Tanzania Atomic Energy Commission (TAEC), MTWARA, United Republic of Tanzania
+Southern Zone, Tanzania Atomic Energy Commission (TAEC), Mtwara, Tanzania

-Eastern Zone, Tanzania Atomic Energy Commission (TAEC), Dar Es Salaam, United Republic of Tanzania
+Eastern Zone, Tanzania Atomic Energy Commission (TAEC), Dar es salaam, Tanzania

-Zanzibar Office, Tanzania Atomic Energy Commission (TAEC), Zanzibar, United Republic of Tanzania.
+Zanzibar Office, Tanzania Atomic Energy Commission (TAEC), Zanzibar, Tanzania.

-Tanzania Atomic Energy Commission (TAEC), Head Quarter, Arusha, United Republic of Tanzania.
+Tanzania Atomic Energy Commission (TAEC) Headquarters, Arusha, Tanzania.

-Regular conduction of diagnostic QC program in X-ray units is significant for optimization of image quality and reduction of patient radiation dose.
-The study focused on assessment of QC tests in X-ray units from the Southern regions of Tanzania to produce data required to formulate and implement quality control policies and strategies.
+Introduction: The study focused on the assessment of quality control tests in X-ray units from the Southern regions of Tanzania to yield the data required to create and implement quality control policies and strategies.

-Of all X-ray units evaluated, 92.31% had kVp accuracy within tolerance limit of 5% and 92% of the X-ray units had acceptable HVL ≥ 2.3 mm Al at 80 kVp.
-Moreover, results have shown that 86.96% and 82.61% of X-ray units had acceptable beam collimation (≤ ±2 cm) and beam alignment (≤3% of the focus to image distance), respectively.
+Results: Of all X-ray units evaluated, 92.31% had kVp accuracy within the tolerance limit of 5% and 92% of the X-ray units had acceptable HVL values ≥ 2.3 mm Al at 80 kVp.
+Moreover, results have shown that 86.96% and 82.61% of X-ray units had acceptable beam collimation (≤ ±2 cm) and beam alignment (≤3% of the X-ray source and X-ray table), respectively.

-Comprehensive regulatory inspections and equipment maintenance plans at Southern zone is significantly required due to high patient’s workload which attribute frequent breakdown of X-ray units.
-Moreover, radiographers need to be trained on how to minimize and detect beam misalignment and collimation failure since most unacceptable results were observed from these tests.
+Conclusion: Comprehensive regulatory inspections and equipment maintenance plans in the Southern zone is significantly required due to the high patient workload which attributes frequent breakdown of X-ray units.
+Moreover, radiographers need to be trained on how to minimize and detect beam misalignment and collimation failure since the most unacceptable results were observed from these tests.